wiseman/clj-pid/README.md

 http://brettbeauregard.com/blog/tag/beginners-pid/:

 * Handles sampling time/period.
-Tuning parameters are specified in terms of / 1 second and are scaled to whatever the `:period-ms` is.
+Tuning parameters are specified in terms of / 1 second and are scaled to whatever the `:sample-period-ms` is.

 * Avoids "derivative kick" when the setpoint is changed.